kaimallea/tsquery/README.md

 - Multiple item addressing

-		// The number of image replicants is arbitrary,
+		// The number of photo replicants is arbitrary,
 		// but there's a special selector to select them all
+		//
+		// Here we select the all 'image' items from any existing
+		// photo replicants
 		$TS('/photos/photo[*]/image');

 		// How many were retrieved?